unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 State updates are managed through a clear hierarchy of responsibilities.

 - Primary State Managers: The GameController and World are the main state coordinators.
-The `GameController` triggers updates every frame (60 FPS) and manages game flow.
+The `GameController` triggers updates every 60th of a second in regards to the Model and triggers View level updates every frame considering the selected FPS value in the Menu, and manages game flow.
 The World handles the state of all entities, their interactions, and their lifecycles.
 Individual entities like the Player and Enemy are responsible for updating their own specific states in response to events or continuous updates.

-- Secondary State Managers: Specialized components such as the `PowerUpHandler`, `ScoreHandler`, and `HealthHandler` manage specific, localized state changes.
+- Secondary State Managers: Specialized components such as the `PowerUpHandler`, `ScoreHandler`, and `HealthHandler` manage specific, localised state changes.
 The `PowerUpHandler` applies temporary effects, while the `ScoreHandler` and `HealthHandler` manage score and health values, respectively, in response to events like enemy destruction or damage.

 ### State Transition Diagrams